oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Informative Comments:

->The order in which targets, and their corresponding clauses appear is somewhat arbitrarily as there is no natural order on such diverse roles participating in the document exchanging ecosystem.
+>The order in which targets, and their corresponding clauses appear is somewhat arbitrary as there is no natural order on such diverse roles participating in the document exchanging ecosystem.
 >
->Except for the target **CSAF document** all other 12 targets span a taxonomy of the complex CSAF ecosystems existing in and between diverse security advisory generating, sharing, and consuming communities.
+>Except for the target **CSAF document**, all other 12 targets span a taxonomy of the complex CSAF ecosystems existing in and between diverse security advisory generating, sharing, and consuming communities.
 >
 >In any case, there are no capabilities organized in increasing quality levels for targets because the security advisory sharing communities follow the chain link model.
 >Instead, a single minimum capability level for every target is given to maintain important goals of providing a common framework for security advisories:
 >
->* Fast production, sharing, and actionable consummation of security advisories
+>* Fast production, sharing, and actionable consumption of security advisories
 >* Consistent end to end automation through collaborating actors
 >* Clear baseline across the communities per this specification
 >* Additional per-community cooperative extensions which may flow back into future updates of this specification